Framework Comparison

 Best For

-Teams fully committed to the OpenAI ecosystem who need rapid deployment of agent capabilities without complex multi-agent orchestration requirements.
+Teams fully committed to OpenAI who need rapid deployment without complex orchestration.
+Simple single-agent or basic multi-agent deployments.

 PydanticAI